-GOLIATH GROUPER: Formerly known as the Jewfish, this gamefish ranges in the Atlantic Ocean from New Jersey to Brazil and in the Gulf of Mexico and Caribbean. it feeds primarily on crustaceans, as well as turtles and fishes, including stingrays.
+GOLIATH GROUPER: Formerly known as the Jewfish, theses gamefish range in the Atlantic Ocean from New Jersey to Brazil and in the Gulf of Mexico and Caribbean. it feeds primarily on crustaceans, as well as turtles and fishes, including stingrays.

 LOGGERHEAD TURTLE: The majority of loggerheads in the United States are found in Florida.
 Loggerheads are a threatened species, primarily because of shrimp trawling, coastal development, increased human use of nesting beaches and pollution.
 Adults weigh 200 to 350 pounds and measure about 3 feet in length, while hatchlings are only about 2 inches long.
 Loggerheads’ powerful jaws crush mollusks, crabs and encrusting animals attached to reefs and rocks.